|

 United

-clinics for Entry Level and Recertification of Referees.
-Anybody
+holds clinics for Entry Level and Recertification of Referees.

-wishing to become a referee must attend a 16-hour entry-level class which
+Anybody wishing to become a referee must attend a 16-hour entry-level class

 weekends.
 Current referees must attend a 6-hour recertification class